corrode/corrode.github.io/content/drafts/async/index.md

 Thread-based frameworks, like the now-inactive  [iron](https://github.com/iron/iron), showcased the capability to effortlessly handle [tens of thousands of requests per second](https://github.com/iron/iron/wiki/How-to-Benchmark-hello.rs-Example).
 This is further complemented by the fact modern Linux systems can manage [tens of thousands of threads](https://thetechsolo.wordpress.com/2016/08/28/scaling-to-thousands-of-threads/).

-Turns out, computers are pretty good at doing multiple things at once nowadays.
+Turns out, computers are pretty good at doing multiple things at once nowadays!

 As an important caveat, threads are not avaible or feasible in all environments, such as embedded systems.
 My context for this article is primarily conventional